MohamedHamisa/Churn-Prediction-for-Customers/README.md

 file_path = 'WA_Fn-UseC_-Telco-Customer-Churn.csv'
 df = pd.read_csv(file_path)

-# Connect to SQLite (or create it)
+# Connect to SQLite
 conn = sqlite3.connect('telco_customer_churn.db')

-# Write the data to a SQLite table
+# Write the data to a SQL table
 df.to_sql('telco_churn', conn, if_exists='replace', index=False)

 # Close the connection
 conn.close()
+4. Run SQL Queries:
-Run the SQL queries provided in the SQL Analysis section to explore the data and extract insights.
+You can run the SQL queries provided above within SQLite or using Python to fetch insights from the dataset.

-(Optional) Visualize the results using matplotlib and seaborn:

-python
+Visualizations
+This project also includes visualizations to provide better insights into churn behavior and customer attributes.

+Churn Distribution Visualization (Python example): python
 Copy code
 import seaborn as sns
 import matplotlib.pyplot as plt

-# Example: Visualize churn count
-sns.barplot(x='Churn', y='count', data=churn_count)
+sns.countplot(x='Churn', data=df)
-plt.title('Churn Count')
+plt.title('Churn Distribution')
-plt.xlabel('Churn Status (1=Yes, 0=No)')
+plt.xlabel('Churn')
 plt.ylabel('Count')
 plt.show()
 Insights
-Churn Distribution: Understanding the ratio of churned vs. non-churned customers.
+Churn Rate: The churn rate in the dataset is around X%.
+Tenure Impact: Customers with shorter tenures are more likely to churn, particularly those on Month-to-month contracts.
+Payment Method Correlation: Customers using Electronic check are more likely to churn compared to those using Bank transfer or Credit card.
+Conclusion
+This project successfully demonstrates how SQL and Python can be leveraged to analyze customer churn, identify key factors influencing churn, and visualize the results for better decision-making.

 Average Tenure: Customers who churn have an average tenure of X months, compared to Y months for those who stay.
 Payment Method: The most common payment method is Electronic check, followed by Mailed check and Bank transfer.
 Monthly Charges: Monthly charges are skewed, with a significant number of customers falling in certain charge ranges.